AlexanderYoo/api_data_migration_validator/README.md

 - Loads CSV A and CSV B.
 - Matches records using API name/key.
 - Calls APIs from both sides using each row's method, URL, headers, and body.
-- Captures response header and response body for both sides.
+- Captures response header, response body, start time (UTC), end time (UTC), and response time (ms) for both sides.
 - Compares response body only.
-- Writes a report CSV with test result and failure reason.
+- Writes a report CSV with test result and failure reason/details.

 ## Request parsing and formatting behavior
 - Request header parsing is tolerant of common CSV/JSON formatting issues: